seyprince/printf/README.md

-**PRINTF**\n
+**PRINTF**
 A printf project by Ankomah-Sey and Benedict
 Created a printf function to handle the following convension specifiers:
 -c
 -s
 -%